 A very detailed atomic-level discussion that explains why water adhesion to glass is greater even than cohesion of water molecules and is the controlling factor in capillary action, is skillfully explained in this Khan Academy Video…

 CohesionWhile we have alluded to the way water adheres to glass and forms a concave meniscus, we have not discussed why water rises up the tube to form an elevated column above the level of the supply vessel.
 This forces us to recognize a second force at work – cohesion.
 Interestingly, the thinner the tube, the greater is the ratio of the force of adhesion to cohesion and gravity.
-The thinner the tube, the less gravity counters these forces.
+The thinner the tube is, the less gravity can counter these forces.

 An IllustrationTo get a better understanding of cohesion, consider a colony of ants.
 Ants travel across a forest floor.
 Sometimes they may create an ant “bridge” to cross a gap.
 The bridge is constructed, the majority cross over, the bridge is disassembled.

 The best bridge is a straight bridge, not a sagging bridge.
 To achieve this, the ants must pull together.
 It is similar for water molecules.
 They pull together.
 Water accomplishes this via hydrogen bonding.
-These bonds are weaker than ordinary chemical bonds, yet they behave much like weak springs pulling the molecules together and up (to counter gravity).
+These bonds are weaker than ordinary chemical bonds, yet they behave much like weak springs pulling the molecules together and up (thus successfully countering gravity).

 Figure 3 pictures the hydrogen bond connections between water molecules.
 The hydrogen bonds counter part of the gravity exerted on the water in the tube, much as the ant bridge resists the weight of the ants crossing over it.